What's new in the Linux kernel

 Google and the vendors are no more eager than you would be to backport security patches to dusty, old kernels.
 So Google, along with the developer community, is trying to bring the shipping versions of Android in line with mainline, current Linux kernels.

 This is going to take a while.
 A pair of eternal Android problems—the refusal of Linux developers to support a stable application binary interface (ABI) and the equally firm refusal of hardware vendors to open source their drivers—are still with us for the time being.
 An ABI defines how a program works with hardware when you don't know how to work with it at an application code level.
-Open source developers want to work at an API level, while vendors all too often want to keep their devices mysterious black boxes that can be reached only by an ABI.
+Open source developers want to work at an API level, while vendors all too often want to keep their devices mysterious hidden data that can be reached only by an ABI.
 Despite this, we're finally closer to speeding up the integration of Linux in the Android production pipeline.
 This means Android will be more secure out of the box.

 eBPF: The network firewall that became a Linux debugger